aibasel-teaching/krummstab/README.md

 This command allows you to correct all submissions at once with a specific program such as Xournal++.
-It opens all relevant PDF feedback files or `.xopp` files one after the other with the program that you can specify with the config parameter `command`.
+It opens all relevant PDF feedback files or `.xopp` files one after the other with the program that you can specify with the config parameter `marking_command`.
+This parameter is a list of strings, starting with the program command, with the following elements being arguments.
+One argument has to be either `"{xopp_file}"` or `"{pdf_file}"`, which will be automatically replaced with file paths later.
 To run this command, you also need to provide the path to the directory created by the `init` command, in this example `sheet01`:
 ```
 krummstab correct sheet01
 ```